2020’s divisive political debate could steer college football

-This gets the ball moving on a potentially vicious political-based debate that would likely be magnified as candidates for the 2020 U.S. Presidential Election begin to ramp up their campaigning efforts.
+This gets the ball moving on a potentially vicious politically-based debate within college football that would likely be magnified as candidates for the 2020 U.S. Presidential Election begin to ramp up their campaigning efforts.

 It is frightening to ponder the divisive rhetoric from both sides that could be on the horizon about whether or not to bring students back to campuses, and thus allow the college football season to take place, given the dynamics of the sport.

 It’s undeniable that the south rules college football.
 There hasn’t been a non-SEC or ACC National Champion since 2015, and this April, the SEC set the record for most first-round draft picks in one draft by a single conference with 15, including six of the top 10.
 Competing with southern schools in football will always be an uphill climb for other universities around the country, but just how much tougher could that task get if schools outside the south, specifically those with Democrat-controlled governments, decide to take more caution in reopening?

 Getting in the recruiting picture for kids from the south, where the climate and rich football culture allows for more significant development of elite prospects, is already quite tough for non-SEC and ACC schools .
 How much tougher would it become if those schools, along with other universities in Republican states, can promise kids actual football games when schools like Illinois, due to the decisions of their states’ governments, may not be able to?
 Additionally, how will the talented players from the south that non-southern schools have fought so hard to land feel about seeing their friends from back home getting to play?
 Could that completely cut off the southern recruiting pipeline for some schools that desperately need it, such as Illinois, which has made a living recruiting in Florida and Texas under Lovie Smith?
 What will schools in the Big-12, SEC and ACC do if they are alone in reopening?